sedukull/portmonitoring/README.md

 # portmonitoring
 A simple python based tool to verify a given ip address is reachable or not and check given ports are opened or closed.
-If closed, start the services

-'''
+If closed, restart the services binded on those ports.

 __author__ = 'santhosh'
 __Desc__ = IP and Port Monitor.
            1. Purpose of this IP Port Monitor is to identify and restart the